 If you want anonymous users to access your FTP server, select the All Anonymous Users option.
 Anonymous users couldn’t write anything and change the data on our server; you need to specify Read-only access.

-We need to add this user to the security settings of the folder.
-Right click on properties of the FTP-folder your local drive, then go to the security, edit it and add the newly created user.
+We need to add this user to the NTFS security settings of the folder.
+Right click on properties of the FTP-folder on your local drive, then go to the Security tab, edit it and add the newly created user.

 Now make sure you have the user selected.
-In our case it is full control, in your case you should select the proper permissions.
+In our case the Full Control permissions is assigned for a user.
+In your case you should select the proper permissions.
 Click Apply and then OK to save.

 Configure FTP User Isolation